saboooor/Beacon/README.md

 1. Install [Shizuku](https://shizuku.rikka.app/) v12 or newer.
 2. Start it using Wireless debugging.
-3. Open HiLight Studio, go to **Setup**, tap **Request access**, and approve the request.
+3. Open Beacon, go to **Setup**, tap **Request access**, and approve the request.

-Restart Shizuku after each reboot, then reopen HiLight Studio. v1.0.9 checks the renderer identity before replaying the visible/current state.
+Restart Shizuku after each reboot, then reopen Beacon. v1.0.9 checks the renderer identity before replaying the visible/current state.
 It may send a minimal disabled state to hold output dark while an old daemon is removed and rebound once; if ownership is still unresolved, the app fails closed.